 De minimis--If a textile or apparel product does not meet the rule of origin requirements as set out above, it might be considered originating if all non-originating fibers and yarns make up less than a "de minimis" seven percent of the total weight of the product.
 For more details on this provision, see section 3 of Article 3.3 of Chapter 3 – Rules of Origin.

-Tariff Preference Levels (TPL)--The USSFTA allowed for a certain quantity of apparel goods that do not meet the rules of origin to come in under a preferential tariff rate.
-These limited allowances for the use of yarn and fabric from a nonparty, referred to as TPL, allows U.S. apparel exporters some flexibility in their inputs.
-The TPL was set at an initial level of 25,000,000 square meters equivalent (SME) for the first year, to be reduced over the next seven years, and then eliminated on January 1, 2012.
+Tariff Preference Levels (TPL)--The USSFTA allowed for a certain quantity of apparel goods that did not meet the rules of origin to come in under a preferential tariff rate.
+These limited allowances for the use of yarn and fabric from a nonparty, referred to as TPL, allowed U.S. apparel exporters some flexibility in their inputs.
+The TPL was set at an initial level of 25,000,000 square meters equivalent (SME) for the first year, and was reduced over the next seven years, until it was eliminated on January 1, 2012.
 (See Article 2.12 of the National Treatment and Market Access for Goods - Chapter 2 of the Agreement and Annex 2D “Conversion Factors” on page 16 of Chapter 2 for more details).